bveiga/react-components/README.md

 9. TextBox

 ## Version History
+v2.0.0
+- Converted repository to work with non-CRA apps
+- Added jest for unit tests

 v1.0.2
 - Fixed issue where mobile nav stayed open when navigating to a new page
 - Fixed `navbar-light` and `navbar-dark` class from Bootstrap